UNESCO sites in the desert around Arad

 You can conveniently walk up the Siege Ramp Path, which takes around 30 minutes, and enter through the Western gate.
 There is an entrance fee (28 NIS per person), which is collected at the gate to the parking area.

 Good to know: Count in some time for standing in line before the entrance.
-Sometimes, a bus is in the front, and you have to wait until the guide has bought tickets for the entire group.
-An extra quarter-hour will save you nerve-wracking moments in the car thinking about whether you’ll reach the top in time for sunrise.
+Sometimes, there is a bus in front of you, and you have to wait until the guide has bought tickets for the entire group.
+An extra quarter-hour will save you nerve-wracking moments in the car, thinking about whether you’ll reach the top in time for sunrise.

 The hike to Masada from the eastern side on the famous Snake Path takes 60-90 minutes.
 From Arad, you can reach its starting point using the road along the Dead Sea, which takes twice as long as the quick route 3199.
 Furthermore, from the east, you can take a cable car to the plateau.
 However, it runs from 8 am and is therefore too late for sunrise.